 The above paragraph was written over one month ago.
 A few sentences about trucks and GPS directions, while the title promised you an art fair in grandma’s corner.
 Well, the art fair has taken place and I did participate.

 So, if everything was so great, why didn’t I write about it?
-Very simply, because we have been experiencing one of the most hectic month of our retirement, yet.
-There may be an even more crazy month to follow, but that’s another story 😉
+Very simply, because we have been experiencing one of the most hectic months of our retirement, yet.
+There may be an even more crazy month to follow, but that’s another story.

-Returning to the ranch just before Thanksgiving, we immediately rushed over to Austin to celebrate with our ‘Kids’, who prepared the best Thanksgiving feast ever.
+We returned to our ranch in Mountain Home, Texas, just before Thanksgiving, but immediately rushed over to Austin to celebrate with our ‘Kids’, who prepared the best Thanksgiving feast ever.

-We drove back to the ranch on Black Friday, to finally finish unpacking and begin the process of getting organized, in order to spend the next five months in our home in Texas.
-We were also expecting my mom-in-law, a young lady of 92, to arrive just a week later to stay with us for a while.
-But life isn’t ever as straight forward or linear, as one might wish it to be.
+Then we drove back to the ranch on Black Friday, to finally unpack and begin the process of getting organized, in order to spend the next five months in our home in Texas.
+We were also expecting my mom-in-law, a young lady of 92, to arrive in the following week to stay with us for a while.
+But life isn’t ever as straightforward or linear, as one might wish it to be.

 Saturday morning we were comfortably hanging around in our jammies, lazily doing this and that, when the phone rang.
-It was our real estate agent, who was asking, if he could bring by an interested party to view our house.
+It was our real estate agent, who was asking if he could bring by an interested party to view our house.
 Really, Jim?
 On a Saturday of a long holiday weekend, without a heads up in advance?
 When the house is littered with pieces of luggage and piles of dirty laundry?
 When some appliances are still shrouded for protection during our long absence?
 Are you serious?
-We suspected a sightseeing couple, in the Hill Country to visit with family, bored, looking for some entertainment, before heading back home.
+We suspected the usual “sightseeing” couple, in the Hill Country to visit with family over Thanksgiving, bored, looking for some entertainment, before heading back home to the city.

-Barry designed this home for us and our stuff, specifically a wall mounted case with aluminum shelves – the most fabulous wall unit ever.
-I mean this quite literally, he designed our house around a fifteen foot ‘B & B Italia’ wall unit.
+Barry designed this home for us and our stuff.
+Specifically, he designed it around a wall mounted display- and storage case with aluminum shelves – the most fabulous wall-unit ever.
+I mean this quite literally, he designed our house around a fifteen foot ‘B & B Italia’ wall-unit.
 We’ll never again call a piece of furniture that gorgeous, minimalist and smooth our own, that’s a certainty.
-Over the decades of our lives together, we’ve collected a variety of art work and we used the wall unit for storage and an ever changing display of our treasures.
+Over the decades of our lives together, we’ve collected a variety of artwork and we used the wall unit for storage and an ever-changing display of our treasures.
 What will it show off next?